NdS-Research-Facilities/QRadar-ruleset/README.md

 copy the resulting file to a workstation and unpack the file:

-tar -xvzf [filename]
+tar -xvzf [filename.gz]

 run the Python script:

-python3 QRadar-ruleset.py > rules.txt
+python3 QRadar-ruleset.py [filename.xml]> rules.txt

-Import the file into a spreadsheet field delimiter is "#"
+Import the file into a spreadsheet, field delimiter is "#" format and print